mythrz/O3DE_PointsOfInterestList/SettingsAndConfigs/Linux/arch-nvidia-setup.md

 ### Dual OS suggestions: E.g. Dual‑Disk Partition Layout Windows + Arch Linux (EndeavourOS)

-- I have recorded a video showcasing the installation of [O3DE in EOS](https://youtu.be/dESU1Lf5Vng)
+- I have recorded a video showcasing the installation/build-source-code of [O3DE in EOS](https://youtu.be/dESU1Lf5Vng)
 - Consider a layout that separates Windows and Arch Linux onto different disks.
 - Consider Ventoy USB-pen, since it allows multiple OS to boot from the same pen.
 - Use UEFI when creating the USB